CamGreen/NRF-STINT_Wiki/README.md

 * Take your time when it comes to editing as there is no prize for finishing quickly.
 * Try to add tags and comments when possible.

+#### How to download data from OSM:
+Downloading data from OSM is a fairly easy process and can be done in many different ways.

+* Data can be easily downloaded directly from the [OpenStreetMap (OSM)](https://www.openstreetmap.org/#map=6/-28.676/24.677) site by clicking the `Export` button in the top left hand corner and then selecting the area on where you wish to get data for.
+* Data can also be downloaded from [GeoFabrik](https://download.geofabrik.de/index.html).
+Select the area for where you wish to download the data.
+More details on the files you can download can be found [here.](http://download.geofabrik.de/technical.html)
+* Another tool for downloading data is the [HOT Export Tool](https://export.hotosm.org/en/v3/).
+To use this tool, you are required to have an OSM account.
+Log in and then select the area you wish to download and what features you want downloaded.
+More information on how to use this tool can be found [here.](https://export.hotosm.org/en/v3/learn)
+* Similar to GeoFabrik, [Planet OSM](https://planet.openstreetmap.org) allows you to download OSM data depending on the area of your choosing.
+Navigating to [here](https://planet.openstreetmap.org/planet/) allows you to select what year of the data you would like.
+For the most recent data, you can select the current year but for historical data, you can select another year.
+* The [Overpass-Turbo Tool](https://overpass-turbo.eu) is the most complicated tool out of the above to download OSM data.
+You need to create a query using the `Wizard` to select the data you want to download in the area you want.
+To get more information how to use this tool, select `Help` in the top ribbon.

 ### Field papers and JOSM
 [Field Papers](http://fieldpapers.org) is a web-based tool that is used for easily creating a printable map atlas for anywhere in the world that you can print and add notes to.
 It is a low-tech and easy way to edit OSM.
 More about Field Papers can be found [here](https://wiki.openstreetmap.org/wiki/Field_Papers).